Shepherd0619/UnityWebSocketUtility/README.md

 - [OverwatchLogger](https://github.com/Shepherd0619/OverwatchUnityLogger)

 ## Tips
-At line 34, I used Sec-WebSocket-Protocol to send the JWT token to server for authentication.
+1. At line 34, I used Sec-WebSocket-Protocol to send the JWT token to server for authentication.
 You should change it according to your scenario.
+2. In Connect(), you may notice I used an instance of Monobehaviour to host Heartbeat and ReceiveData coroutines.
+You should replace it according to your scenario.
+It should be something that always active in the scene. (aka DontDestroyOnLoad)